furiouspuppy/Dota2_Bots/README.md

 With 7.00 came a long awaited supported AI for writing our own bots, I play a LOT of bot games with friends so I couldn't resist taking a crack at it.
 Gives me an excuse to learn LUA as well.

 ##Updates!
+Added new builds for all 39 default bots (plus riki).
+Used one of the top rated community guides for each hero with a couple exceptions.

+Greatly simplified how new item builds are setup thanks to an item file PBot/pbenologa set up a while back.
+Now you can specify derived items like mekansm without writing out each constituant peice.
+You can still write out each peace if you care what order they are bought in.
+I will continue to make this purchasing smarter as I go.
+Next goal is role specific dynamic team items.

 Reverted to the original retreat mode,  the modes do not play well with changes unless you change them all to match.
 Need more work on modes.

 Have re-enabled ward/item modes.
 Default code seems to have fixed these 2 modes to be adequate again.
+Also made it so the bots of appropirate role buy courier/wards

 Version 1 of meepo split push!
 Adjust his build to buy Boots of Travel instead of treads and Eth blade and Heart and he now can get poor mans shield out of his inventory for a better item late game.